gtkmm 4.19.0

 Flags: Run First

-Emitted when a new listitem has been created and needs to be setup for use.
+Emitted when a newly created listitem needs to be prepared for use.

 It is the first signal emitted for every listitem.